Skip to content

 GraphQL-only is the core trade-off.
 If your team hasn't worked with GraphQL, expect a ramp-up period, and simple projects can end up feeling more complex than they need to be.
 The UI slows down once your dataset grows, especially with dozens of fields or multiple locales.
 Localization works, but past ten languages the interface starts to feel like a spreadsheet that lost a fight.

 Integrations take more effort if the rest of your stack is REST.
 There's no REST endpoint, so you'll write adapters or a BFF layer.
-Pricing is the other thing to plan for: the Growth plan at $199/month includes 1M API operations, and overages at $0.20 per 10K ops add up on a busy site.
+Pricing is the other thing to plan for.
+The Growth plan at $199/month includes 1M API operations, and metered overages stack up quickly on a busy site once you cross that line.
 Enterprise is the only way to unlock SSO, custom roles, and higher locale counts.

 If you're unsure whether Hygraph is the right fit, or you're stuck halfway up the learning curve, reach out.
 We can help you map the cleanest path forward.